 Navios, but rather made its determination as to the fairness, from a financial point of view, to ISE's stockholders of the consideration to be paid for Navios on the basis of financial and comparative analyses.
 The preparation of a fairness opinion involves various determinations as to the most appropriate and relevant methods of financial and comparative analysis and the application of those methods to the particular circumstances.
 Therefore, such an opinion is not readily susceptible to summary description.
 Furthermore, in arriving at its opinion, Capitalink did not attribute any particular weight to any analysis or factor considered by it, but rather made qualitative judgments as to the significance and relevance of each analysis and factor.
 Accordingly, Capitalink believes that its analyses must be considered as a whole and that considering any portion of such analyses and factors, without considering all analyses and factors as a whole, could create a misleading or incomplete view of the process underlying its opinion.
 In its analyses, Capitalink made numerous assumptions with respect to industry performance; regulatory, geopolitical, general business and economic conditions; and the technological and scientific environment, among other matters, many of which are beyond the control of ISE and Navios.
-The principal assumptions made by Capitalink in conducting its analyses were that, over the next several years, the United States economy in general, and the shipping industry and Navios's business in particular, would not change in a way that would read improvement to Navios's financial condition or results of operations.
-None of ISE, Navios, Capitalink or any other person assumes responsibility if future results or values, which may be significantly more or less favorable than as set forth therein.
-In addition, analyses relating to the value of businesses do not purport to be appraisals or to reflect the prices at which businesses actually may be sold.
+The principal assumptions made by Capitalink in conducting its analyses were that, over the next several years, the United States economy in general, and the shipping industry and Navios's business in particular, would not change in a way that would result in a marked improvement to Navios's financial condition or results of operations, and that there would be no significant, external market factors that would have a positive effect on Navios's financial condition or results of operations.
+None of ISE, Navios, Capitalink or any other person assumes responsibility if future results are materially different from those discussed.
+Any estimates contained in these analyses were not necessarily indicative of actual